-Other income, including the hire of facilities, is recognised in the year it is receivable and to the extent the academy has provided the goods or services.
+Other income, including the hire of facilities, is recognised in the year it is receivable and to the extent the Academy Trust has provided the goods or services.

-• Transfer on conversion
+Transfer on conversion

-Where assets and liabilities are received by the academy on conversion to an academy, the transferred assets are measured at fair value and recognised in the Balance Sheet at the point when the risks and rewards of ownership pass to the academy.
+Where assets and liabilities are received by the Academy Trust on conversion to an academy, the transferred assets are measured at fair value and recognised in the Balance Sheet at the point when the risks and rewards of ownership pass to the Academy Trust.
 An equal amount of income is recognised as a transfer on conversion within 'Income from Donations and Capital Grants' to the net assets received.